jordyorel/orus-lang/docs/ROADMAP_PERFORMANCE.md

 ### Implementation Steps

-[] Add lightweight sampling probes for loop and function hit counts.
+[x] Add lightweight sampling probes for loop and function hit counts.
-[] Feed profiling metadata back to the compiler for re-specialization.
+[x] Feed profiling metadata back to the compiler for re-specialization.
+    - The specialization feedback bridge harvests VM samples and hands them to the compiler via `specialization_feedback.c`, letting phase 2 artifacts trigger tier-up recompiles automatically.
-[] Generate specialized bytecode guarded by deoptimization stubs.
+[x] Generate specialized bytecode guarded by deoptimization stubs.
+    - The backend now clones hot functions, emits guard checks, and wires deoptimization stubs so the interpreter can recover when profiles drift.
-[] Provide `orus-prof` CLI to visualize hotness and specialization status.
+[x] Provide `orus-prof` CLI to visualize hotness and specialization status.
+    - Shipped the standalone `orus-prof` binary that ingests exported profiling JSON, surfaces the hottest opcodes, and flags which functions are ready for specialization promotion.

 ### Code Template — Runtime Hot Path Sampling